penumbra-zone/penumbra/docs/protocol/src/protocol/addresses_keys.md

 group, and that it includes support for [fuzzy message detection](../crypto/fmd.md).

-All key material within a particular spend authority is ultimately derived from a single root secret.
+All key material within a particular spend authority - an *account* - is ultimately derived from a single root secret.
 The internal key components and their derivations are described in the following sections:

 * [Spending Keys](./addresses_keys/spend_key.md) describes derivation of the spending key from the root key material;
 * [Viewing Keys](./addresses_keys/viewing_keys.md) describes derivation of the full, incoming, and outgoing viewing keys;
-* [Addresses and Detection Keys](./addresses_keys/addresses.md) describes derivation of multiple, publicly unlinkable addresses for a single spending authority, each with their own detection key.
+* [Addresses and Detection Keys](./addresses_keys/addresses.md) describes derivation of multiple, publicly unlinkable addresses for a single account, each with their own detection key.

 The diagram in the [Overview](../concepts/addresses_keys.md) section describes the key hierarchy from an external, functional point of view.
 Here, we zoom in